S1aX0r/Ghosted/Ghosted.md

 Holy cow!
 If you have made it this far into Ghosted, then you deserve a treat.
 Go get yourself some ice cream using some of the tools and services that were talked about earilier.
 However now is when it gets very serious, we have to talk about physical security, recommended hardware, threat models, DIY projects, removal of data found on internet and much more.

 If you have incorporated every step up until now then you are 75% complete from calling your self a digital ghost!
-Also good job on making it this far, it's not easy to do but you are sure are doing it with ease!
+Also good job on making it this far, it's not easy to do but you are doing it with ease!

 ## ##